LOVING SUMMER

 Time Together-Play!

 Have a movie night or game night, these add structure and fun!
 It is a great time to get outside.
 Go to the park, zoo, the splash pad, community pool, camping, bike rides and walks.
-When it is too hot during the day, turn on the sprinkler, go to the library, museum, aquarium, or stay inside and play board games, video games like Mario Cart, have a picnic in the living room or build a pillow fort with your kids.
+When it is too hot during the day, turn on the sprinkler, go to the library, museum, aquarium, or stay inside and play board games, video games like Mario Kart, have a picnic in the living room or build a pillow fort with your kids.
 (More ideas below)

 Social time with Friends

-Set-up play dates for your kids.
+Set up play dates for your kids.
 If you’re not sure how to get in touch with your child’s classmates’ parents, ask (e-mail) your child’s teacher to create a google document for parents who want to share contact information to connect for birthday parties and play dates.

 Plan something to look forward to